Handling Harvest Mice

 These tiny rodents are extremely quick and fragile and can become stressed quite easily.
 Some harvest mice may never become accustomed to you and so handling should be avoided unless absolutely necessary.

 If you are confident at handling rodents then try picking your harvest mice up by the base of the tail whilst resting the body of the harvest mouse on your other hand.
-They may try to climb their own tail so you must move quickly, over the habitat or a large tub, and be carefully not to drop them.
+They may try to climb their own tail so you must move quickly, over the habitat or a large tub, and be careful not to drop them.
 They can have a sharp bite.